Why Bother, and Other Questions

 EMPLOYEE OF THE WEEK:

-In other news, social media’s slow collapse strengthens the case for Top Webcomics.
+In other news, continue voting for Hell, Inc. on Top Webcomics.
 The Old Internet becomes the New Internet!
 Click the banner below to vote daily.

 EMPLOYEE OF THE WEEK: